RazTheGoon/Kingdom1/ReadMe.md

-# Keys to the Kingdom
+# Keys to the Kingdom Pt.
+1
 A in depth walkthrough of how I solved a fairly realistic exercise one of my instructors put to me.
 This exercise was loads of fun and kept me entertained for quite a while with all of its little rabbit holes and misdirects.
 There will be 3 parts to this writeup as there were three different boxes to root.
 This is the first.

 ### It begins...